Sausage Balls made with Bisquick, pork sausage and cheddar are a classic holiday appetizer that your guests will love!

 - To prevent sticking, move the balls with a spatula halfway through cooking.

 - Be sure to use the original Bisquick.
-By accident I purchased pancake and waffle mix which is not the same.
+Once I purchased Bisquick pancake and waffle mix which does NOT produce the same outcome.
 Have no experience using the Gluten-free version but may try that this year.

 - Purchase block sharp cheddar cheese and use a cheese grater (my favorite type here and here) rather than pre-shredded cheese.
 Packaged shredded cheese has additives to prevent from caking and sticking together.
 Potato starch, corn starch and powdered cellulose are the most common.
 Not convinced?
 Read this article.